Ficool

 The day passed in a blur: packing school lunches, checking homework, glancing at her phone in dread of a message from Charles.
 His texts were growing colder now, clipped and suspicious.
 Whenever he stopped by after work, Yvonne made herself scarce, she had learned the moods too.

-Sometimes Alexa wondered why she stayed.
+Sometimes Alexa wondered why she stayed with Charles.
 Was it loyalty?
 Habit?
 Or just hope that the Charles she loved might flicker back, like a candle guttering in the wind?
 The ring on her finger; her engagement ring, felt heavier by the day.

 Memories of better times haunted her.
 The first time Charles promised they'd run away together, leave their tiny town, see the world.
 The way he whispered about the life they'd have: a little home, good jobs, a family of their own.
 "We're in this together, Lex.
 Always."
 She wanted that to be true.
 But promises, she learned, could fracture just as easily as trust.